rcoutin/TechTalk-SonarQube/README.md

 **Limitations**
 * The current version can only scan Internal pull requests.
 External Pull Requests will be added in future versions.
 * Since the TravisCI SonarCloud addon communicates directly to the host 'www.sonarcloud.io' it is challenging to add a custom SonarQube server to scan Private repository.
 This means private repositories have to be scanned at a cost, on SonarCloud instead your own SonarQube instance.

+## Insights

+We first came across SonarQube while developing our Software Engineering project.
+We had decided to develop a chat bot that performs static code analysis and gives the user suggestions and ways to make his/her code better.
+We researched many static code analysis tool and found SonarQube to be the easiest to implement with its open-source nature, extensive plugins and integrations with other software, integrated Web APIs, a good UI for the server and detailed installation and troubleshooting documents and forums available.

+SonarQube's RESTful API makes it easier for apps to communicate with the SonarQube server to receive analysis reports and rules information pertaining to the issues in the code.
+A screenshot and URL of our project can be found below.

+More personal opinions ?

+Screenshot ?

+CSC510 Project Link: ?